-The command above imports the code in C:-first-runbook.ps1 to the PowerShell Runbook named my-first-runbook which belongs to the resource group Azure-AA-RG using the automation account name Azure-AA.
+The command above imports the code in C:\Temp\my-first-runbook.ps1 to the PowerShell Runbook named my-first-runbook which belongs to the resource group Azure-AA-RG using the automation account name Azure-AA.

 You can tell if the import is successful when you see an output similar to the screenshot shown below.

 Test script imported to the existing runbook using PowerShell with the -Force parameter.

 The -Force parameter is added because we are forcing an import to an existing runbook.
 If you do not use the